Victoria offers a host of spectacular coastal, cultural, and wildlife experiences within an easy drive of sophisticated Melbourne.

 International airlines fly directly into Melbourne Airport from many global hubs.
 From the airport it’s an easy 20 minute taxi or bus ride to the city centre.
 From there you can explore Victoria’s regions by car, train or bus.

-Top things to do in Victoria
+Things to do and top attractions in Victoria

 Savour the world's most liveable city, Melbourne